 Solved: Windows 11 Not Showing Video Thumbnails

-files — you’re not alone.
+If you recently noticed that Windows 11 stopped showing video thumbnails — especially for .mp4, .mkv, or .hevc/x265 files — you’re not alone.
 Many users experience blank icons instead of preview thumbnails after a Windows update or codec change.

 Fortunately, the fix can be surprisingly simple.